 Later in this article, I’ll show you the best ways to actually go about this.

-Thousands of years ago, being a pessimist would make you more likely to survive.
+Thousands of years ago, being a pessimist would have made you more likely to survive.
 However, that benefit has faded to the point where being pessimistic is mostly negative.

-Studies have shown that negative thinking and pessimism leads to:
+Studies have shown that negative thinking and pessimism lead to:

 - More stress.

 - Excessive rumination and worrying.